The ecco_access library¶

 In the past several years since ECCOv4 release 4 output was made available on the Physical Oceanography Distributed Active Archive Center or PO.DAAC, a number of Python scripts/functions have been written to facilitate requests of this output, authored by Jack McNelis, Ian Fenty, and Andrew Delman.
-To make access easier and standardize the format of these requests, the ecco_access library has been made available in the ecco_access folder of the ECCO-v4-Python-Tutorial Github repository.
+These codes have been consolidated into the ecco_access modules, in order to standardize the format of the requests.

 An account with NASA Earthdata is required to access ECCO output hosted in the AWS Cloud by PO.DAAC.
 Please visit https://urs.earthdata.nasa.gov/home to make an account.